FacultadInformatica-LinkedData/Curso2024-2025-ODKG/HandsOn/Group02/selfAssessmentHandsOn1.md

 - [X] Identifies those entities in the selected datasets that can be linked with entities in other datasets
 - [X] Identifies those entities in other datasets that can be linked with entities in the selected datasets
 - [X] Includes a description of the application user interface

-## Comments on the self-assessment
-_We have used CSS to improve the visualization of the requirements.
-For future cases, let us know if you prefer it with or without styling._